Clinical Psychology Internship

 Interns attend weekly seminars with various topics throughout the year.

 Seminars are led by a multidisciplinary team of psychologists, social workers, psychiatrists, and other professionals.
-Approximately 10 to 15 different staff members and invited speakers take part in this training series throughout the year.
+Approximately 10 different staff members and invited speakers take part in this training series throughout the year.
 The emphasis in the seminar series is on teaching competent and ethical practice within a community mental health setting.
-Previous topics have included: assessment topics, Diversity issues, Court testimony, substance abuse treatment, preventing burn-out and accessing community resources.
-Seminars are currently held weekly on Thursdays from 9 a.m. to 12 p.m.
+Previous topics have included: assessment considerations, Diversity issues, grief, substance abuse treatment, preventing burn-out and accessing community resources.
+Seminars are currently held weekly on Wednesdays from 9 a.m. to 12 p.m.

 Interns also participate in a Journal Club which is incorporated into the seminar schedule with a member of the psychology staff.
 Each Intern is responsible for selecting articles and facilitating informal discussion for one Journal Club meeting.

 The Diversity Journal Club occurs during the year with each Intern facilitating a discussion about an article with their peers.
-Recent topics have included: Indigenous Psychology, Psychology of eating disorders, Cognitive processing with Bilingual Clients, Attachment and Aging, and Psychotherapy, Classism and the Poor.
 This is an opportunity to explore the range of diversity issues that present in a community mental health setting.
+Recent topics of our journal clubs have included: Indigenous Psychology, Psychology of body diversity, Cognitive processing with Bilingual Clients, Attachment and Aging, and Psychotherapy, Classism, and the underserved.

 The Interns’ Wellness Group is a self-care, wellness and process group that allows the interns to socialize, try to use new self-care or mindfulness exercises, or provide peer support if needed.
-This typically occurs on Tuesday morning after Family Group Supervision and Supervision group.
+This typically occurs at least once per week for one hour.

 Interns may also participate in clinical staffing, and at least once a month in general business meetings with the outpatient staff and outpatient supervisors.